September Gardening Tips

 - Plant pansies and other winter annuals from mid-September through mid-October to get established before frost.

 - Resist the urge to do any major pruning in the fall.
 Fall pruning depletes food reserves needed to initiate spring growth.
 Only prune out dead, dying or diseased branches.

 - Save seeds from favorite self-pollinating annual flowers such as marigolds and zinnias by allowing the flower heads to mature.
 Lay seeds on newspaper and turn them often to dry.
 Store dry seeds in glass jars, envelopes or paper bags in a cool, dry, dark place.

-- Leaf spot diseases are common on trees and shrubs in fall but rarely need to be treated.
+- Fungal leaf spot diseases are common on trees and shrubs in fall but rarely need to be treated.

 - September is a good time to divide and transplant spring-blooming perennials.

-- Kept last year’s poinsettia?
+- Did you keep last year’s poinsettia?
 You can get it to flower by placing it in total uninterrupted darkness for 15 hours a day, starting the last week of September and continuing until colored bracts appear.
 Give them plenty of sunlight during the day.

 - Set out broccoli, cauliflower, kale, cabbage, Chinese cabbage, collard, lettuce, spinach, and Swiss chard transplants in early September.